 How To Do Weighted Decline Crunches

-Given its short pathway, Weighted Decline Crunches is a great way to overload the upper abdominal muscles.
+Given its short pathway, weighted decline crunches is a great way to overload the abdominal muscles thanks to the added resistance of the weight plate.

 Weighted Decline Crunches will also improve the strength of the lower back.